Atemo-C/NixOS-configuration/README.md

 ```

 ## [2.4] NixOS state version
-If you have installed a NixOS version higher/lower than the value currently used here (`24.05`), you must change the value of `system.stateVersion` in the `System/State-version.nix` module to it.
+If you have installed a NixOS version higher/lower than the value currently used here (`24.05`), you must change the value of `system.stateVersion` in the `Packaging/System.nix` module to it.
 After that, you should never need to change it, unless you install NixOS from scratch with a different version.
 You do not have to nor should not change this number if you keep the same installation, even when upgrading NixOS version.

 ## [2.5] Home Manager version
-The version of Home Manager used should match the version of NixOS you are currently using.
-Its value can be changed in the `User/Home-manager.nix` module.
+The `User/Home-manager.nix` module fetches the tarball of the desired Home Manager version, which should ideally be the same version as the NixOS version currently running.
+In it, if needed, change the `24.05` part in `"https://github.com/nix-community/home-manager/archive/release-24.05.tar.gz"` to the appropriate version.

-## [2.6] Values for NVIDIA PRIME
+## [2.6] BIOS or EFI boot
-If you are using NVIDIA PRIME, you will need to edit the appropriate Bus IDs and which vendor your other GPU is made by in the `GPU/NVIDIA.nix` module. \
-&nbsp;
+In `configuration.nix`, comment/uncomment the desired boot mode.
+You can tweak the `Boot/EFI` and `Boot/BIOS` modules on their own for futher configuration if needed.

 # [3] Use cases and feature implementation